DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   `(15,82,505,220)`, 2× Lanczos resize and light unsharp; preserved both `0.8034066713981547` calculations and the dataframe construction while removing the camera tile and notebook frame.

+- `11-log-reg-interpretation-01-zip.jpg` →
+  `11-log-reg-interpretation-01-zip-cropped.png` — deterministic composite of
+  the simple `zip` example crop `(15,32,490,48)` and model-output crop `(15,82,505,255)`, 2× Lanczos resize and light unsharp; preserved the exact dictionary output and coefficient names/values while removing the camera tile and browser frame.